alanveloso/descentralized-spaas-mktp/README.md

-# **Decentralized Spectrum as a Service Marketplace **
+# Decentralized Spectrum as a Service Marketplace

 The **Spectrum Marketplace** is a decentralized platform designed for **Spectrum as a Service (SpaaS)**.
-It leverages Ethereum-based smart contracts to allow spectrum providers to lease their frequencies and tenants to rent them, ensuring transparent and efficient management of frequency spectrum.
+This Ethereum-based system enables spectrum providers to lease their frequency bands and tenants to rent them, ensuring transparent, efficient, and decentralized management of frequency spectrum.

 ## **Project Overview**

-This project implements a marketplace for providing and renting spectrum as a service.
-Spectrum providers can offer their frequency bands for rent, and tenants can lease them for specific periods using Ethereum-based tokens.
-The system is decentralized, ensuring transparency and eliminating the need for intermediaries.
+This project implements a decentralized marketplace for leasing spectrum.
+Spectrum providers can list their frequency bands for rent, and tenants can lease them for specific periods using Ethereum-based tokens.
+This approach removes intermediaries and provides transparency, verifiability, and security in the leasing process.

 ### **Key System Components**

 1. **SpectrumToken**: An ERC1155 token representing different frequency bands available for rent.
-2. **SpectrumTokenManager**: Handles the custody and transfer of spectrum tokens between providers, tenants, and the marketplace.
+2. **SpectrumTokenManager**: Manages the custody and transfer of spectrum tokens between providers, tenants, and the marketplace.
+3. **SpectrumProviderManager**: Allows providers to list spectrum bands, set rates, and manage the availability of their spectrum.
+4. **SpectrumRentalManager**: Handles rental requests, returns, and extensions, enabling tenants to rent, return, or expand their rented spectrum.
+5. **SpectrumMarketplace**: The main marketplace contract that acts as an intermediary between providers and tenants, managing listings, rentals, returns, and extensions of spectrum leases.

 ## **Installation**